 As part of the commissioning process, a programme of events has been devised in collaboration with Hannah Black.
 This includes a series of conversations in which participants have been invited to discuss a situation of their choice.
 For more information on all of the events, please click here.

-A reading list of texts, books and articles has been compiled in collaboration with Luke Willis Thompson to accompany his exhibition, autoportrait, at Chisenhale Gallery.
-This resource expands on ideas raised through Thompson’s new commission.
-Included are news articles and court documents that report on the case of Philando Castile and Diamond Reynolds; essays and books that provide reference and further context to the work; an interview between Luke Willis Thompson and Toby Haslett; and a review of his most recent work, Cemetery of Uniforms and Liveries (2016), produced during his Chisenhale Gallery Create Residency (2016-17).
+A reading list of texts, books and articles has been compiled in collaboration with Hannah Black to accompany her exhibition, Some Context, at Chisenhale Gallery.
+This resource expands on ideas raised through Black’s new commission.
+Included is previous writing by Black, such as her publications Dark Pool Party (DOMINICA/Arcadia Missa, 2016) and Life, with Juliana Huxtable, (mumok, 2017); essays and books that provide reference and further context to the work; and a selection of writings by contributors to The Situation (2017).
 To download this resource, please click here.

 We are pleased to announce that this autumn Chisenhale Gallery will be launching new editions by Hannah Black, Eddie Peake and Rosalind Nashashibi at Frieze London (5-8 October 2017).
 Wolfgang Tillmans’ Anniversary Edition and Maeve Brennan, Peter Wächtler, Jumana Manna and Camille Henrot’s Chisenhale Editions will also be available at the fair.
 A selected display of Chisenhale Editions is currently on view in the gallery’s foyer.
 For more information on all of our editions, please click here.

 A new Chisenhale Gallery booklet is now available to pick up at the gallery or to download here.
 The cover features an image from Alex Baczysnki-Jenkins’ commission The tremble, the symptom, the swell and the hole together (2017) at Chisenhale Gallery.